GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Responses

-The overall HTTP status code for the response will be determined as follows:
+The following section describes HTTP status codes and the response type.

 HTTP Status Code | Response Type | Description
 -----------------|---------------|------------
-200 Ok | string | Subrecipient report(s) successfully retrieved [Refer  Contract JSON](#get-subaward-report-grant-json)
+200 Ok | string | Subaward report(s) successfully retrieved [Refer  Contract JSON](#get-subaward-report-grant-json)
 401 Unauthorized | string | Authentication failed or was not provided 403 Forbidden | string | Authenticated, but do not have appropriate permissions 500 Internal Server Error | string | Unexpected error occurred during processing

-NOTE: Will return JSON response same as POST Response JSON.
-The subawardReportNumber and the reportStatus will be sent back as a part of the response.
+Requests return a JSON response that is the same as the POST Response JSON.
+The subawardReportNumber and the reportStatus are sent back as a part of the response.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 <p><small><a href="#">Back to top</a></small></p>

-### Search Subcontract report (Contracts)
+### Search Subcontract report

 ------- | -------
 **Request Type** | GET
 **URL** | /contract/v1/subcontracts
-**Summary** |  User will be able to retrieve specific subcontract reports based on the provided search criteria **Consumes** | Request Parameters as described below **Produces** | A paginated response.
+**Summary** |  You can get specific subcontract reports based on the provided search criteria.
+**Consumes** | Request Parameters as described below **Produces** | A paginated response.
 Refer [Response JSON](#response-json) **Active Versions** | v1